dutchLuck/ihad/README.md

 $
 ```

-ihad is not production code!
-Consider it only slightly tested.
+ihad is released under the MIT license and may be used at your own risk.
+However, unless it provides some specific capability you need then it
-It is probably better to use one of the many industry standard dump utilities.
+is probably better to use one of the many industry standard dump utilities.
 For example on OSX or linux you could try one of the following: hexdump, xxd or od.
 For comparison sake these utilities with the same input file produce; -